bitrise-io/bitrise-oauth/README.md

 ```

 ## Server
-The server-side validation logic is located at the `service` package.
-You can use the `Validator` via several different ways to validate any request.
+The server-side validation logic is located in the `service` package.
+You can use the `Validator` in several different ways to validate any request.
 The supported use-cases are the following:
 - **Handler Function** with:
 	- Go's default HTTP multiplexer
 	- Gorilla's HTTP router called [**gorilla/mux**](https://github.com/gorilla/mux)